Public Health Measures

 (2) The Senate may relieve the Rules Committee of a bill with the consent of a majority of the Senate, provided that two hours' notice has been given to the President and all members of the Senate by the majority leader.
 The majority leader will consult with the President prior to giving such notice.

-L. (1) All committees will meet remotely.
+K. (1) All committees will meet remotely, except that, after consultation with the President, the majority leader may choose to hold a Rules Committee meeting in person.
 A member shall be considered in attendance at a committee hearing if the member is participating through a remote access program established by the Secretary of the Senate as provided in Senate Rule 70.

 (2) All committees will rely upon and use the Electronic Bill Book.
 Committee staff should add all materials relating to hearings, work sessions, or executive sessions to the Electronic Bill Book as early as possible or when the material has been made public.
 Paper copies will not be provided to members.